Blueberryfi/Bloom-protocol/README.md

 ### Whitelist

-Whitelists can implement any validation logic but must conform to the [`IWhitelist`](src/interfaces/IWhitelist.sol) interface.
-The aribtrary length `proof` bytes argument can be used to relay any added context outside of the members address to the whitelist contract such as signatures or merkle proofs.
-You can find example whitelist implementations in the [examples folder](src/examples).
+Whitelists uses Merkle proofs for validation logic and conforms to the [`IWhitelist`](src/interfaces/IWhitelist.sol) interface.
+The aribtrary length `proof` bytes argument can be used to relay any added context outside of the members address to the whitelist contract merkle proofs.

 ## The [`BillyPoolFactory`](src/BillyPoolFactory.sol) Contract